Zoltan-X/Genetics-IT/Note.md

       Subtract(A, B)
     Return A
 ```

 ### Considerations about Genetics with DNA and RNA

 #### Obsolete Conditional Branching

 So far I postulated,
-that the equal camparison branching is obsolete.
+that the equal comparison branching is obsolete.
 This chapter is about to explain why I think so and
 will highlight some further more aspects of these cases treaty.

 If we would do compare branchings in genetics,
 there would be a desirable need to cut of RNAs
 if there is only a partially matching.